 Why Turkey In Winter Is A Good Idea

 Many people assume that Turkey is only a summer destination.
 It’s true that during the summer months, the sun shines endlessly, the rain stays away (mostly), and temperatures soar, making the beaches and the islands incredible destinations.
-There is more than enough to do during the summer months, but have you ever thought about visiting Turkey in the winter?
+There is more than enough to do during the summer, but have you ever considered visiting Turkey in the winter?

 Yes, Turkey is a winter destination too!

 During the winter months, Turkey’s airports are still busy, the cities are buzzing, and there is plenty to see and do.
-If you’re not sure if winter in Turkey is for you, maybe this little chat will change your mind!
+If you’re unsure if winter in Turkey is for you, maybe this little chat will change your mind!

 Reasons Why Winter In Turkey Is A Good Idea

-I could give you endless reasons, but let’s keep it succinct.
+I could give you endless reasons, but let’s keep it brief.

-Istanbul is busy no matter what the month, but the country’s rest tends to be a little quieter during the winter months.
-That means you can explore without feeling hot and sticky and having to pick your way through the crowds.
-There is a vast amount of history to appreciate in Turkey, and less crowds give you a better chance of enjoying it.
-Of course, it also makes traveling from A to B much, much easier.
+Istanbul is busy no matter the month, but the country’s rest tends to be quieter during the winter months.
+That means you can explore without feeling hot and sticky and picking your way through the crowds.
+There is a vast amount of history to appreciate in Turkey, and fewer crowds give you a better chance of enjoying it.
+Of course, it also makes traveling from A to B much more effortless.

 A Different Experience

-During the winter months, you’ll get a more traditional feel to your stay.
-During the summer months, Turkey is a very international place and the holiday resorts on the south coast feel barely Turkish at times.
-However, no matter where you go during the winter, you’ll be able to have a really authentic experience.
+You’ll get a more traditional feel to your stay during the winter months.
+During the summer, Turkey is a very international place and the holiday resorts on the south coast feel barely Turkish sometimes.
+However, no matter where you go during the winter, you’ll be able to have an authentic experience.